circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 **Note:** You must [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) to have a CircleCI Sales representative contact you about enabling this feature on your account for an additional fee.

-## Video Overview of Dock Layer Caching
+## Video Overview of Docker Layer Caching

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AL7aBN7Olng" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>